ktrammell95/udemy-complete-js/README.md

-# These are the files associated with a Udemy course that I am taking to improve my understanding of JavaScript"
+# These are the files associated with a Udemy course that I am taking to improve my understanding of JavaScript

 ------------------------------------------------------------